 - While you can make this bake this recipe right away, I found that having the flour tortillas soak in the egg overnight really makes a difference.
 The tortillas themselves feel fluffier and have more taste with each bite.

-If you are looking for more ways to use up rotisserie chicken, here are 100 creative ways!
+If you are looking for more ways to use up rotisserie chicken, try this Chicken Fajita Omelette or this Leftover Chicken Omelette.
+Here are also 100 creative ways!

 - 1 small onion - diced